ksaadDE/GTK4PythonExamples/SignalHandling.md

 ```
 Keep in mind that you have to change the param array after RUN_FIRST, if you want to give in to the eventListener multiple parameters etc. But that works fine.

+Hint: Don't forget to use `self.` if you are operating in a custom class.